 c.
 Recognition and reception.
 Recognition and reception into this church of transferring or independent congregations by the Evangelical Lutheran Church in America is based on the judgment of the synod and action by the synod through the Synod Council and Synod Assembly.
 The synod bishop shall provide for prompt reporting of such additions to the secretary of this church for addition to the register of congregations.

 †S13.02.
-It shall be the responsibility of each congregation of this synod annually to choose from among its voting members laypersons to serve as members of the Synod Assembly as well as persons to represent it at meetings of any conference, cluster, coalition, or other area subdivision of which it is a member.
+It shall be the responsibility of each congregation of this synod annually to choose from among its voting members, laypersons to serve as members of the Synod Assembly as well as persons to represent it at meetings of any conference, cluster, coalition, or other area subdivision of which it is a member.
 The number of persons to be elected by each congregation and other qualifications shall be as prescribed in guidelines established by this synod.

 S13.10.
 Resignation Procedures